My children are, as I’ve always suspected, the Hope of the World. Everyone else’s are too.

 I may be a peace lover, but I can still rant.

 Wish I could find the series of faux love letters I wrote in seventh grade.
-I designed them to seem as if they were “authored” by Henry Kissinger who scribbled them while sitting on various embassy toilets, often commenting on his problems with constipation.
-They were never intercepted by teachers, sadly.
+I designed them to seem as if they were authored by Henry Kissinger who scribbled them while sitting on various embassy toilets, often commenting on his problems with constipation.
+My friend Beth wrote letters to appear as if they were penned by Richard Nixon.
+We exchanged them with great hilarity.
+By some miracle they were never intercepted by teachers.

 I don’t do fussy beauty tasks.
 I plucked one eyebrow one time.
 It hurt.
 No blow drying, no curlers, no nail polish, earrings every decade or so.
 Regular flossing, that’s it.